-- 0.0 Road generally in "FAIR" condition with some large rocks (8-12 inches) over the first .25 miles.
-Monitoring of June 2022 finds that the height of these rocks appears to be increasing. - 0.37 Appears to be old off-road damage near a water crossing on left (North side). - 0.96 Road enters 4-way junction with Liberty Hill Road and a private road before continuing on to Rt.
+- Road generally in "FAIR" condition with some large rocks (8-12 inches) over the first .25 miles.
+Monitoring of June 2023 finds that the height of these rocks appears to be increasing as was the case last year. - 0.37 Appears to be old off-road damage near a water crossing on left (North side). - 0.96 Road enters 4-way junction with Liberty Hill Road and a private road before continuing on to Rt.
 114. The last .25 miles moves from "FAIR" to "GOOD" in sections due to riprap placed after logging operations.